Here’s why tattoos last almost forever and it’s not what you think

 Breaking News Emails

-Guess how tattoos stay there forever, even as your cells die and are replaced?
+Guess how tattoos stay there forever, even as your skin cells die and are replaced?

 French researchers say they have found the answer, and it’s a little bit surprising.